 Many women with PCOS feel they get bulky from training easily and struggle to lose fat.
 While this gets a bit confusing, remember that insulin resistance plays a role in PCOS to varying degrees, but all PCOS women tend to be more anabolic, more in a buildup mode, therefore overall creating muscle and fat more easily than their hormonally balanced girlfriends.

-So, for the woman with PCOS that feels she puts on muscle easy and tends to feel puffy or bulky when she does strength training, it’s time to do a couple things to get better results:
+So, for the woman with PCOS that feels she puts on muscle easily and tends to feel puffy or bulky when she does strength training, it’s time to do a couple of things to get better results:

 Next, consider more exercise.
 Adhere to your cortisol and thyroid constraints above, but if those are balanced, then remember that the more insulin resistant you are, the more you are trying to build up, so the more exercise you will tolerate.
 It doesn’t need to be crazy intense, but just try to add more activity in general.
 Do loads of walking and even some of that longer duration, boring cardio is often very helpful to women with insulin resistance and PCOS.

 When it comes to strength training, if your adrenals are doing ok, you’ll do well with metabolic conditioning and HIIT.
 If they are struggling a bit, as is often the case, I often recommend 2 more traditional, more rest, strength training sessions per week and one metabolic training session per week.
-The other days, try a balance of cardio that works for you between HIIT and longer, steady state cardio.
+On the other days, try a balance of cardio that works for you between HIIT and longer, steady-state cardio.
 And always do lots of walking.

 To learn more or get my strength training templates and guide to how to adjust for all these hormone issues, you can use the code PCOSDIVA for my guide to training for your hormones for just $25.
 Find out more here.